Last updated: 13 December 2022

 - Merging Europe Routes Via Your Motorcycle Route Planner

 - Using A Motorcycle Route Planner For Your Trip To Europe: Conclusion

 Fear vs Accomplishment

 For many people, these excuses are born out of fear.
 A fear brought about by not knowing where to start.
-Fear of the overwhelming organisation that comes with preparing for a tour to Europe.
-Of not knowing how to plan it, or execute it.
+Fear of the overwhelming organisation that comes with preparing for a European tour.
+Of not knowing how to plan or execute it.

 For people who are a bit later in life, the fear is often of the technology that comes with motorcycle touring.
-And it seems innately unfair to me that someone’s life can be decided on the basis of whether they can use a laptop or not.
+And it seems innately unfair to me that someone’s life can be decided based on whether they can use a laptop (or not.)

 That’s why I wanted to write this post.